Artistes and Sportspersons

 (2) Where income in respect of personal activities exercised by an entertainer or a sportsperson in his capacity as such accrues not to the entertainer or sportsperson himself but to another person, that income may, notwithstanding the provisions of Articles 7, 15 and 16, be taxed in the Contracting State in which the activities of the entertainer or sportsperson are exercised.

-(3) The provisions of paragraphs (1) and (2) shall not apply to the income derived from activities performed in a Contracting State by entertainers or sportspersons if the visit to that state is wholly or mainly supported by public funds of the other State or political subdivisions or local authorities thereof.
-In such a case, the income is taxable only in the Contracting State of which the entertainers or sportspersons are resident.
+(3) The provisions of paragraphs 1 and 2, shall not apply to income from activities performed in a Contracting State by entertainers or sportspersons if the activities are substantially supported by public funds of one or both of the Contracting States or of political subdivisions or local authorities thereof.
+In such a case, the income shall be taxable only in the Contracting State of which the entertainer or sportsperson is a resident.